My Pet Humans

 “Well, yes,” Megan says, but then she changes tactics.
 “But if I got a hardship license, I could drive home after dance practice all by myself!”

-“Even if we had a hardship that allowed you to get a license,” Dad says, “you still can’t get one until you’re fifteen.
+“Even if we had a hardship that allowed you to get a restricted license,” Dad says, “you still can’t get one until you’re fifteen.
 You’re barely fourteen.”
-The sound in his voice seems to settle the issue.

 “What are we ever going to do with these twins?”
 Mom asks Dad.

-“We could put them up for adoption, but I don’t think anyone will take them.”
+“We could put them up for adoption,” he says with a tease of his own, “but I don’t think anyone will take them.”

 For a few moments, and only a few moments, I wonder if Megan is right.
 What if we did get another cat?